 The production team along with Grant headed off to Cargill facility while I stayed behind.
 As I mentioned before, there are five different types of eggs used.
 Round eggs, liquid egg whites, liquid eggs, folded eggs and burrito mix.
 The folded eggs and burrito mix are made at the supplier and the liquid eggs come in a box.
 During the shooting, I happened to look at that packaging and saw that it contained other ingredients.
 I was introduced to management and someone from the supplier chain.
 They wanted to see if I had questions that were not answered during the filming process.
 They had no secrets and answered everything that I asked.
 With respect to the other ingredients in the liquid eggs, it was explained that the eggs that make it to the carton (by the grill) meet very specific requirements for size and quality.
 Anything besides that is used elsewhere.
 Too large or too small and they are cracked to be used for the other egg products.
 If they don’t meet quality standards, they are discarded.
 The other ingredients noted on the carton were things such as preservatives.

-If you haven’t already had a chance to watch the videos, please do.
+If you haven’t already had a chance to watch the videos, you may have a tough time finding them now.
 There are two different although some parts are repeated for continuity of the story.
 The one at the top of this post is specific to my experience while the second focuses on Grant getting my questions answered at the Cargill facility where the eggs are processed.

 It was a cool behind-the-scenes eggs-perience.
 Not just about the eggs but about McDonald’s and their processes in general.
 I arrived with a curiosity and skepticism and left with a new-found respect for the process and for McDonald’s.
 All because I asked a simple question.